qelectrotech/qelectrotech-doc/source/users/folio/properties/folio_title_block.rst

    To reduce the creation time, QElectroTech allows creating some pre-setting for all future folios that will be created in the project.
-The folio variable values and the `folio title block`_ can be prefedined at the project properties.
+The folio variable values and the `folio title block`_ can be predefined at the project properties.
 For more information about how to pre-define folio properties, refer to `project properties`_ section.

 The title block section is organized on three different areas: title block selection area, main